German conservatives split by search for Merkel's successor | DW | 13.04.2021

 Though the parties are separate both legally and structurally, they do share some common organizations, such as the Junge Union youth wing.
 Politically, the CSU has often been seen as the more conservative of the two, particularly on domestic and security issues.

-The alliance has occasionally cracked in the past: In 1976, the CSU voted to break up the CDU/CSU Bundestag group and briefly threatened to field candidates across the country, after a fall-out between CSU leader Franz Josef Strauss and future chancellor Helmut Kohl.
+The alliance has occasionally cracked in the past: In 1976, the CSU voted to break up the CDU/CSU Bundestag group and briefly threatened to field candidates across the country after a fallout between CSU leader Strauss and the future CDU chancellor Helmut Kohl.

-More recently, the CSU threatened to break up the parliamentary group following the 2015 refugee crisis, when anger in Bavaria about Merkel's decision to take in refugees turned into an open row between the chancellor and then CSU leader and Bavarian state premier, Horst Seehofer.
+More recently, the CSU threatened to break up the parliamentary group when anger in Bavaria about Merkel's asylum policy turned into an open row between the chancellor and Seehofer, who was the party leader and state premier at the time.
 Ultimately, though, both parties have been deterred by the potentially damaging consequences should their votes be split in their respective regions.

-The current argument over who should lead the CDU/CSU into the next election is fraught with an existential threat: Opinion polls and recent regional elections have shown that the CDU/CSU, which has for so long represented traditional German centrist conservatism, is at its lowest ebb ever.
+The argument over who should lead the CDU/CSU into the next election is fraught with an existential threat: Opinion polls and recent regional elections have shown that support for the CDU/CSU, which has for so long represented traditional German centrist conservatism, is at its lowest ever.

-The conservatives have been leaking voters in all directions, but especially to a surging and confident Green party — who themselves are expected to choose their own chancellor candidate at the end of the week.
+The conservatives have been losing voters in all directions, but especially to the surging and confident Greens — who themselves are expected to choose their own chancellor candidate at the end of the week.

 This could turn out to be a momentous week in German politics.